Can You Guess What These Antique Objects Were Used For?

 Retro tools called theodolites measured angles when surveying land.
 Modern versions use GPS technology for more accurate readings.
 For another fun test of your visual puzzle skills, see if you can identify everyday objects based on their close-up pictures.

 Hearing aid, ear trumpet, ear horn—call it what you want, this object would let sound in from the bell to the piece in the ear, amplifying noise for the hard of hearing.

 This scary-looking contraption is an antique hairdressing hood, used for drying and setting a new ’do.
-Continue your journey back in time with this look at what famous landmarks looked like 100 years ago.

 Long before handheld calculators were invented in 1967, mechanical desktop calculators were used to crunch numbers.

 This vintage kitchen tool had one specific purpose: grabbing sugar cubes for tea or coffee.
 Next, get a look at what 14 everyday objects looked like 100 years ago.